duangle/scopes/doc/intro.rst

 * To build in debug mode, run ``make -C build``.
 For release mode, use ``make -C build config=release``.
 * There should now be a ``scopes.exe`` executable in the repo root folder.
+* For the clang bridge to work properly, copy or link `clang/lib/clang/4.0.x/include` to `scopes-repo/lib/clang/include`.
 * For a fresh rebuild, just remove the ``build`` directory before running make.

 Building Scopes on Linux